Zero Interest Bonds

 - n: is the number of the year till the maturity date

 Zero Interest Bonds Example

-For example, Mr. A purchased zero-interest bonds that have a face value of 10,000 in 6 years’ maturity.
-The interest rate of bonds is 8% per year.
+For example, Mr. A purchased zero-interest bonds that have a face value of 10,000 and will be matured in 6 years.
+The market interest rate is 8% per year.

 Price = 10,000 / (1+8%)6 = $ 6,301